MLTeam-09/ChatBot/README.md

      Command : *pip install chatterbot*

      Dataset: 'chat.txt' is a file made from the conversation of a person taking a course of machine learning from some website
+I included a new dataset (the infamous cornell movie dialog corpus).